-All sport and PE equipment is found in either the PE cupboard in the hall or in the shed on the playground.
-The key for the hall is located on the wall beside the door and the key for the shed is located in Class 5; both should only be opened by a member of staff.
-Children are not permitted in the PE cupboard or equipment shed without supervision.
+All sport and PE equipment is found in either the PE cupboard in the hall, or in the shed on the KS2 playground.
+The key for the hall is located on the wall beside the door and the padlock for the shed is a 4-digit code; both should only be opened by a member of staff, or a Play Leader under the supervision of an adult.
+Children are not permitted in the PE cupboard or equipment shed without adult supervision.